-At December 31, 2013, the Company had deferred tax assets of \$119.8 million.
+At December 31, 2014, the Company had deferred tax assets of \$124.9 million.
 Due to uncertainties surrounding the Company's ability to generate future taxable income to realize these assets, a full valuation allowance has been established to offset the net deferred tax asset.
 Pursuant to Sections 382 and 383 of the Internal Revenue Code, or IRC, annual use of the Company's net operating loss and credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-The Company determined that such an ownership change occurred on December 29, 2006, as defined in the provisions of Section 382 of the IRC as a result of various stock issuances used to finance the Company's operations.
-Such ownership change resulted in annual limitations on the utilization of tax attributes, including net operating loss carryforwards and tax credits.
-The Company estimates that \$101.2 million and \$17.2 million of its net operating loss carryforwards were effectively eliminated under Section 382 for federal and California purposes, respectively.
+The Company determined that such an ownership change occurred on December 29, 2006, as defined in the provisions of Section 382 of the IRC as a result of various stock issuances used to finance the Company estimates that \$101.2 million of its net operating loss carryforwards were effectively eliminated under Section 382 for federal tax purposes.
 A portion of the remaining net operating losses limited by Section 382 become available each year.
-The Company also estimates that \$12.2 million of its research and development credits and other tax credits were effectively eliminated under Section 383 for federal purposes.
-As a result of the Section 382 analysis completed during 2012, the Company has included in the deferred tax asset schedule the deferred tax assets for net operating losses of \$76.0 million and tax credits of \$18.7 million which were previously removed from the deferred tax asset schedule.
-There was a corresponding increase in the valuation allowance as a result.
+The Company also estimates that \$12.2 million of its research and development credits and other tax credits were effectively eliminated under Section 382 for federal purposes.
+As a result of the Section 382 analysis completed during 2012, the Company has included in the deferred tax asset schedule the deferred tax assets for net operating losses of \$82.7 million at tax credits of \$19.9 million.
 The company's Section 382 analysis was completed through December 31, 2011.
 There is a risk that additional changes in ownership could have occurred since that date.
-If a change in ownership were to have occurred, additional net operating loss and tax credit carryforwards could be eliminated or restricte
+If a change in ownership were to have occurred, additional net operating loss and tax credit carryforwards could be eliminated or restricted.
+If eliminated, the related asset would be removed from the deferred tax asset schedule with a corresponding reduction in the valuation allowance.
+The Company has not completed an analysis of uncertain tax position is identified, the related deferred tax asset schedule with a corresponding reduction in the valuation allowance.

-The Company's practice is to recognize interest and/or penalties related to income tax matters as income tax expense.
-The Company had no accrual for interest or penalties on its balance sheets at December 31, 2013 and 2012, and has not recognized interest and/or penalties in its statement of operations for any of the years ended December 31, 2013, 2012 or 2011.
+The Company's practice is to recognize interest and/or penalties related to uncertain tax positions and income tax matters as income tax expense.
+The Company had no accrual for interest or penalties on its balance sheets at December 31, 2014 and 2013, and has not recognized interest and/or penalties in its statement of operations for any of the years ended December 31, 2014, 2013 or 2012.